Vehicle registration plates of Pennsylvania

-The U.S. state of Pennsylvania first required its residents to register their motor vehicles in 1903.
+The U.S. commonwealth of Pennsylvania first required its residents to register their motor vehicles in 1903.
 Registrants provided their own license plates for display until 1906, when the state began to issue plates.

 As of 2022, plates are issued by the Pennsylvania Department of Transportation (PennDOT) through its Driver & Vehicle Services division.
 Only rear plates have been required on standard passenger vehicles since 1952.
 Most other classes of vehicle also only require rear plates, while front plates are additionally required on passenger vehicles owned by the state, and on vehicles owned by press photographers.

 Passenger baseplates

 1906 to 1958

 In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1955 (dated 1956) issue was the first Pennsylvania license plate that complied with these standards.

 No slogans were used on passenger plates during the period covered by this subsection.